2/26/2025

 Matt Bottomley

 Got it.
-I'm wondering if I could just ask quickly on the CapEx of 80 million that you guys mentioned.
-So obviously the sector overall is kind of starved for capital.
+I'm wondering if I could just ask quickly on the capex of 80 million that you guys mentioned.
+So Obviously, the sector overall is kind of starved for capital.
 And if you look at some of the CapEx projections within the industry, they're significantly lower.
-And I think some of that is probably just a function of not others not having the capital to do it.
+And I think some of that is probably just a function of others not having the capital to do it.
 But just in terms of return on investment of those dollars, you guys are in pretty good shape from a cash flow yield perspective.
 And it's not really a commentary on whether that's too much relative to the size of your operations.
-But just given how limited it seems to be in the industry, is that really just a function of others not having the capital given that your sort of guided number is somewhat higher?
+But just given how limited it seems to be in the industry, is that really just a function of others not having the capital, given that your sort of guided number is somewhat higher?

 speaker

-Ben Kovler
+Ben Kozler

 speaker